Kamal Haasan on pan Indian cinema phenomenon: It's nothing new, they have always been there | Entertainment

 ''When you pan for gold, you pan for new words, coinages.
 Pan India (films) have always been there,'' the 67-year-old said in response to a question from PTI.

-He was speaking at the promotional event of his upcoming film ''Vikram'', directed by Lokesh Sethupathi here.
+He was speaking at the promotional event of his upcoming film ''Vikram'', directed by Lokesh Kanagaraj here.

 ''Shantaram Ji did pan India films.
 'Padosan' is a pan India film.
 Mehmood Ji almost spoke Tamil in the film.
 What do you call 'Mughal-e-Azam'?
 It's a pan India film for me.
 It's nothing new.
 Our country is unique.
 Unlike America, we speak different languages but we are united.
 That's the beauty of this country. ''We will always be making pan India films.
 It depends on how good and universal the film is.
 Then, everyone would like to see it.
 'Chemmeen', a Malayalam film, was a pan India film.
 They didn't even dub it, there were no subtitles and people enjoyed it,'' the National Award winner added.
 Asked to weigh in on the north and south cinema debate following the back-to-back success of films such as ''RRR'' and ''KGF: Chapter 2'', the actor set the record straight, saying, ''I am an Indian.
 How are you?'' ''Taj Mahal is mine, Madurai temple is yours.
 Kanyakumari is as much yours as Kashmir is mine,'' he further said, earning a round of applause from the fans.